PulkitGahlot/Ethical-Hacking-Projects/Project-2-Penetration-Testing-a-Vulnerable-Web-Application.md

 Web Security Academy by PortSwigger
 Kali Linux Documentation

-This project will help you understand common web vulnerabilities and how to exploit them ethically using Kali Linux and OWASP Juice Shop.
+This project helped me to understand common web vulnerabilities and how to exploit them ethically using Kali Linux and OWASP Juice Shop.